Clay-Ferguson/quantizr/docs/user-guide/node-info/index.md

 Each node is automatically accessible via its own unique URL.
 Only the owner of a node and people its owner has shared the node with can access the URL.

-To find the URL of a node, click the node, and then choose `Menu -> Node Info -> Show URLs`.
+To find the URL of a node, click the node, and then choose `Menu -> Tools -> Show URLs`.
 By default each node will have a URL based on its database record ID.
 If the node has a custom 'name' there will be an additional URL for this same node based on the name.

 There will potentially be various other URLs associated with a node, such as a URL to get its attachments, to view its RSS feed, etc.